renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Programming-In-Ceylon.md

 (but not the only one, we will learn about many others later, such as `class`, `interface` etc).

-As already mentioned, `run` is the name of the function... `shared` just means that this function should be "visible" to functions that are located in different locations (`package`s and `module`s, as we will see later), and `void` means that the function does not return anything back to the caller.
+As already mentioned, `run` is the name of the function... `shared` just means that this function should be "visible" to elements that are located in different packages and, possibly, modules.

+`void` means that the function does not return anything back to the caller.
 Other functions might return things, like a `Number`, but let's keep it simple at first!

+## Hello World!

 We can make Ceylon write something out (`print` in programmer's jargon) by changing the contents of `run.ceylon` to this: